npm/jobs/2018/q1/senior-account-executive.md

 that understanding to translate the impact of various solutions to help your customer achieve success.

 You should have a disciplined approach to sales, and be an effective user of automated sales tools to develop highly personalized and targeted multi-touch outreach.
-We're data-driven, and we focus on pipeline progress and customer interaction metrics to find ways to drive deal velocity to help you beat your targets.
+Together, we will help shape an organization designed to drive deal velocity and equip customers to quickly attain their desired goals.

 This role gives you the unique opportunity to build sales for a startup that's already widely recognized, used and loved by millions of developers.
 Working with